unepwcmc/ProtectedPlanet/docs/docker.md

 ## Prerequisites
 - Docker 20.10.22
 - SQL dump of the production database from the Centre's AWS S3
-- Freshly cloned repository with updated .env (LastPass)
+- Freshly cloned repository with updated .env (Keeper)

 _To avoid potential problems, remove `node_modules` from your current directory._